Download the print version

 • as part of the withdrawal process, display a message outlining the consequences of withdrawing authorisation in accordance with the data standards.

-The consumer dashboard must also contain any information that has been specified as information for CDR Rule 1.15 in the data standards or on the Register of Accredited Persons.[83]
+• The consumer dashboard must also contain any information that has been specified as information for rule 1.15 of the CDR Rules in the data standards or on the Register of Accredited Persons.[96]

 • contains the details listed above about each authorisation given by that secondary user

-• allows the account holder to indicate that they no longer approve CDR data being shared with a particular accredited person by that secondary user [87]
+• allows the account holder to indicate that they no longer approve CDR data being shared with a particular accredited person on behalf of that secondary user [101]

 • allows the account holder to withdraw the secondary user instruction

-• is simple and straightforward to use,[88] and prominently displayed, and
+• is simple and straightforward to use,[102] and prominently displayed

 • as part of the withdrawal process, displays a message outlining the consequences of withdrawing a secondary user instruction, in accordance with the data standards.